I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 For example, I know that Children’s Place will give you a $10 coupon when you sign up for email or text alerts.

-Also, follow them on social media.
-Other than sales and at times exclusive coupons, they run contests sometimes too
+Also, follow your favorite stores on social media.
+This way you can catch their sales and coupons.
+Sometimes they run contests too

 Why pay more than you have to!?!
 Many manufacturers put out coupons for supplies and some stores have their own coupons.